After surviving pandemic, Stephanie Izard, Billy Dec plan to expand their food empires

-Despite the lingering pandemic and a labor shortage that has impacted most restaurants, two of Chicago’s most well-known restaurateurs are confident enough in Chicago’s restaurant scene that they have plans to expand.
+Despite the lingering pandemic and a labor shortage that has impacted most restaurants, two of Chicago’s most well-known restaurateurs are confident enough in Chicago’s dining scene that they have plans to expand.

 On Thursday, Stephanie Izard of The Girl and the Goat, and Billy Dec, owner of Sunda, took part in the American Cancer Society’s Taste of Hope fundraiser in River West and spoke to the Sun-Times about how they survived the pandemic and their plans moving forward.